nmtc-run/nmtc-run.github.io/_includes/series-details.md

 **Runner safety:** Unlike the [Curnow Marathon](/curnow) and [Voyageur 50](/voyageur), {{ springFall }} Series races have \*zero\* road crossings.
 As always, many of our race courses feature rugged woodland singletrack with roots, rocks, and other potential hazards.
 Watch footing on the bridges; they can be slippery, especially when wet, and some may have boards missing.

+**Rainout/cancellation policy:** Check the [NMTC Facebook page](https://www.facebook.com/runnmtc/){:target="_blank"} for the latest information.
+If we cancel a race, we announce the cancellation on Facebook by noon on race day.

 **Cupless:** NMTC races are cup-free races.
 We supply water at the start/finish line of every race, but you must bring your own cup.

 **Photos:** Photos are often uploaded to the [NMTC Facebook page](https://www.facebook.com/runnmtc).